Stalybridge: Sport

 From the end of the 19th century until 1909 the main football team in the town was Stalybridge Rovers.
 The club reached the 1st round of the FA Cup in the 1900/1901 season and its players included Arthur Wharton and Herbert Chapman.
 Today the town's team is Stalybridge Celtic, founded 1909.
 They are one of four FIFA-recognised teams to be called Celtic.
-Usually based in non-league football, they are presently members of the National League North, in the sixth tier of English football.
+Usually based in non-league football, they are presently members of the Northern Premier League Division One West, in the eighth tier of English football.

 There are two main cricket clubs in Stalybridge.
-Stayley Millbrook C.C. play in Millbrook and are members of the Greater Manchester Cricket League.
+Stayley C.C. play in Millbrook and are members of the Greater Manchester Cricket League.
 Stalybridge St Paul's C.C. play on Cheetham Hill Road, Dukinfield on the ground formerly used by the now defunct Stalybridge Cricket Club.
 They are members of the Cheshire League Pyramid, and for the 2008 season are in the first division of the Cheshire Alliance.

 Stamford Golf Club on Huddersfield Road has an 18-hole course.
 The club was incorporated on Saturday 24 August 1901 and was named after the local landowner the Earl of Stamford.
 It is a member of the Cheshire Union of Golf Clubs.

 Priory Tennis Club is situated next to Cheetham's Park on Mottram Road.
 There are four astroturf courts, all with floodlights.
 The club is fully affiliated to the Cheshire branch of the Lawn Tennis Association.

 The local athletics club is East Cheshire Harriers, founded in 1922 by an amalgamation of Dukinfield Harriers and Tintwistle Harriers.
 Th club's headquarters were once in Stalybridge but their home is now the Richmond Park Stadium, Ashton-under-Lyne.

 A snooker league is operated by the Stalybridge and District Snooker, Billiards and Whist League, which has been in existence since 1910.
 The league starts around October each year and runs until May.

 There are two crown green bowling clubs in the town.
-One in Stamford Park and one at Carrbrook village bowling green where there is also a Pétanque terrain.
+One in Stamford Park and one at Carrbrook village bowling green where there is also a pétanque terrain.

 In 1901 Joey Nuttall, of Stalybridge, lowered the world swimming record for the quarter-mile by 13 seconds, with a time of 5 minutes 38 seconds.
 In the same year he asserted his right to the title of the champion swimmer of the world beating three competitors in the 600 yd championship race at Doncaster, covering the distance in 6 minutes 30 seconds to win by a length and a half.
 His share of the spoil was £10, a cup, and two-thirds of the gate money.
-By 1901 Nutall had held the 500 yd world championship for over ten years.
+By 1901 Nuttall had held the 500 yd world championship for over ten years.
 Stalybridge has a 25-metre 6-lane pool at Copley Recreation Centre which is home to the Stalybridge Amateur Swimming and Water Polo Club.

 In 2006 Stalybridge-born cyclist Hamish Haynes won the UK National Road Race Championship.